 The USLRA sanctioned professional logrolling season begins in June and ends in August.

 I’ve heard that many pro logrollers also compete in boomrunning- what’s that?

 Boomrunning is logrolling’s exciting sister sport!
 Logs are chained together across a body of water (such as a pond, river, or lake).
 On “GO” or when the competitors hear a beep or whistle, the runners sprint as fast as they can across the logs to the other side, around an obstacle, and back across the boom.
 If one falls off the boom, they have two chances to get back on and run back to the end.
 If they cannot get back on, they are disqualified from that run.
-The winner is the fastest runner!
+Of course, the winner is the fastest runner.
 Each athlete’s score is based on their time.

 At the moment, there are no boomrunning classes offered through Coulee Region Logrolling.
 If you are interested in participating in boomrunning, contact us by emailing firstname.lastname@example.org or messaging us through social media and we will provide the information you are looking for.

 What type of equipment is used in logrolling?

 There are multiple different sizes and types of logs used in tournaments.
 Some amateur tournaments use wooden logs with carpet glued on each side, while others use synthetic Key Logs.

 COMPETITION WOOD LOGS: Wood Logrolling logs used in competition are made of Western Red Cedar trees.
 Sizes of wood logs include;

 #2 log- 14 inches in diameter

 #3 log- 13 inches in diameter